okta-awscli/okta-awscli/CONTRIBUTING.md

 - Ensure that you can run pylint against your code and no errors are returned.
 Pull Requests with pylint errors will be rejected.

+  - Currently, automated builds are only checking for actual errors, as there are some refactoring and other such notices that need to be resolved.
+  - You can safely run `pylint --errors-only oktaawscli` to replicate what the build will be checking.

 - Increment the version in `oktaawscli/version.py`, according to [SemVer](https://semver.org/).

 - Be sure to document your changes in CHANGELOG.